 I often hear women use the phrase ‘dress to impress’, but have you ever asked yourself exactly who is it you’re trying to impress?
 First of all I’m a big believer in women dressing for themselves in what makes them feel comfortable, confident and sexy.
 As much as this should be our number one priority, we spend a lot of the time thinking about what other people will think of our outfit, whether we admit it or not.
 The way I see it, there are three things we take into consideration; wanting to dress for ourselves in what we feel comfortable in, dressing to impress men and dressing to impress other women.
+And to support our love for shopping, we need to have an alternate source of income and playing 토토사이트 online doesn’t sound like a bad idea at all.
+It’s also safe and secure so our personal and financial info are safe.

 The first time I met my boyfriend I was wearing jeans, a hoody and uggs.
 I had just enough make up on to conceal my hangover and hadn’t exactly spent hours on my hair.
 Over a year later and we’re still together so I suppose my low key appearance gave off a good first impression.
 However I wonder if someone had told me there was a chance I’d be meeting a PNB (potential new boyfriend) that day, would I have made more of an effort?
 I’d like to try and sound cool and say I wouldn’t have changed a thing, but that’s a lie.
 I would’ve been straight back up the stairs and disappeared into a cloud of hairspray and tan and come back out like that moment in ‘Stars in Their Eyes’ tonight Matthew, I’m going to be the woman of his dreams.
 But then perhaps he would have been turned off by the overwhelming smell of desperation and ran a mile.